 While no snow event is exactly the same, as a rule of thumb it usually takes 10-12 hours AFTER the snow stops falling to plow and salt priority one and two streets.
 Residential streets generally take 48 hours to plow, assuming we can stay at it and do not have to move back to priority one or two streets.

-View the Snow Manual and Routes
+View the Snow Routes